meankraken/Nightlife-app/README.md

-# BarHopShop
+# BarHopShop - created by Jeff Feng
-## BarHopShop was created using Node, Express, Passport, MongoDB, React, and Jade.
+### BarHopShop was created using Node, Express, Passport, MongoDB, React, and Jade.
-## Author: Jeffrey Feng